HagaarMohamed/CodeAlpha_ML-Internship/Emotion Recognition From Speech/READ.md

 ## **Overview**
 This project aims to recognize emotions from speech using a Long Short Term Memory (LSTM) model.
 It was developed during my internship as a Machine Learning Engineer at CodeAlpha.

-## **Demo**
-Check out the demo video showcasing the web app's capabilities in recognizing emotions from audio files!

 ## **Features**
 - Predicts emotions such as **Fear**, **Sadness**,**Happiness**, and more from speech audio.
-- User-friendly web interface for easy interaction.
-- Built using advanced machine learning techniques for accurate predictions.
+- Built using advanced machine and deep learning techniques for accurate predictions.

 ## **Project Lifecycle**
 1. **Data Collection** 📊